 “Are you sure.”

-“You know Mrs. Sawyer was never mean to Sally.”
+“You know Mrs. Sawyer was never mean to mom.”

-I wasn’t sure what this woman was talking about, she seemed adamant though, “I don’t know.”
+I wasn’t sure what this woman was talking about, she seemed adamant though, so I said the only thing I could think of, “I don’t know about that.”

 “I do, ok.”